-25.3.1 LCD Backlight Brightness Setting
+23.3.1 LCD Backlight Brightness Setting

 The backlight intensity can be set for off, low, medium or high intensity.
 The brightness of the backlight affects battery life, the brighter the LCD, the shorter the battery life.
-Note: When the DT400 is untethered, the backlight automatically reduces brightness by one setting to conserve battery power.
+When your DT400 is untethered from LocoNet, the backlight automatically reduces brightness by one setting to conserve battery power.

-25.3.2 Fast Clock Format
+23.3.2 Fast Clock Format